FlipEnergy/redesigned-garbanzo/README.md

 ## Initial Local Setup
 1. Install the tools from the **Dependencies** section
-2. Get the GPG key from me.
+2. Get the GPG key from the kubernetes secret with `kubectl -n concourse get secret gpg-key -o jsonpath='{.data.secretKey}' | base64 --decode > /tmp/secretKey.asc`
-3. Import the GPG key to your keychain using `gpg --import <path/to/key>`
+3. Import the GPG key to your keychain using `gpg --import /tmp/secretKey.asc`
 4. Test that you can access the secrets with `helm secrets view helm_charts/postgresql/secrets.postgres-creds.yaml`.
 You should see yaml printed to stdout.

 ## Local Development